efugier/smartcat/README.md

 :'<,'>!sc "fix this function"
 ```

-will **replace** the current selection with the same text transformed by the language model.
+will **overwrite** the current selection with the same text transformed by the language model.

 ```
-:'<,'>!sc -r write_test
+:'<,'>!sc -r test
 ```

-will **append** at the end of the current selection the result of the language model.
+will **repeat** the input, effectively appending at the end of the current selection the result of the language model.

 Add the following remap to your vimrc for easy access: